ashrf288/Pokemon-go/README.md

     + response: { token: string }

 ### pokemon routes
-**note** you will need to create a user and login to get a TOKEN to use the other routes
+**note** you should be authenticated to view the pokemon routes but only admin users can add, update, and delete pokemon

 + GET /pokemon
     + response: { pokemon: Pokemon[] }